deep-compute/logagg/README.md

 ## Usage

-### Bring up the `nsq` instances at the server
+### Bring up the `nsq` instances at the required server:
 ```
 nsqlookupd
-nsqd -lookupd-tcp-address localhost:4160
+nsqd -lookupd-tcp-address <ip-addr or DNS>:4160
-nsqadmin -lookupd-http-address localhost:4161
+nsqadmin -lookupd-http-address <ip-addr or DNS>:4161
 ```

 ### Types of handlers we support